 Before fulfilling a warranty, customer must complete this checklist in order to verify the unit is truly broken.
-When checklist is complete and the unit remains unresponsive, customer must submit an in-depth report on the specific problem - including error logs, pop-up messages, as much detail as possible - to allow for further in-depth troubleshooting and/or to verify broken state of unit before warranty is fulfilled.
+When checklist is complete and the unit remains unresponsive, customer must submit an in-depth report on the specific problem - including error logs, pop-up messages, and as much detail as possible to allow for further in-depth troubleshooting and/or to verify broken state of unit before warranty is fulfilled.

 For more help and troubleshooting, click here.

 To file an RMA or open a Support Ticket with HTC, click here.